All Products

 add_feed(self, input_name, shape, data_type, content)

-• Description: specifies the input tensor of the TensorFlow online prediction service to be called.
+• Specifies the input tensor for the TensorFlow service.

 • Parameters: